Walsh Cup (hurling): Sponsorship

 Since January 2012, the Walsh Cup has been sponsored.
 To protect the identity of the competition, the sponsored name has always included 'Walsh Cup' in addition to the sponsor's name, unlike sponsorship deals where the word 'cup' is preceded by only the sponsor's name.
 The tournament's sponsorship also helps to finance the Leinster GAA's Benevolent Fund.
 This fund is used to alleviate hardship among players, mentors and families who are in financial difficulty and is administered through the twelve counties of Leinster.
 In the past, it has helped local communities, families and players to finance medical bills, rebuild homes lost through tragic circumstances and made financial payments to assist disabled players.
-The Walsh cup is currently sponsored by Bord na Móna, hence it is officially known as the "Bord na Móna Walsh Cup".
+In 2015, the Walsh Cup was sponsored by Bord na Móna, and was known as "Bord na Móna Walsh Cup".
+Similarly, in 2024, the annual competition was sponsored by Dioralyte and was hence officially known as "Dioralyte Walsh Cup".

 Below is a list of sponsors and the sponsored name of the competition: